Safety in Peru

 - Taxi transfers, especially with unlicensed providers

-- Overland journeys at night on certain routes
+- Overland travel at night on certain routes

 - Airport transfers, especially with spontaneous or unofficial providers